-No. Currently, few states require any licensing of personal property appraisers.
-Many "Art Appraisers" have not completed any professional education or testing in appraisal development or methodology, and many are dealers with a bias to a particular market.
-Your appraiser should be willing to verify their professional standing by their listing on the website of a respected national professional appraisal organization that trains, tests, and requires continuing education.
+No. Appraising is professional discipline with distinct qualification criteria.
+Many "Art Appraisers" have not completed any professional education or testing in appraisal development or methodology, and many sell art with a bias to a particular market.
+Your appraiser should be willing to verify their professional standing by their listing on the website of one of the three recognized national professional appraisal organizations that trains, tests, and requires continuing education.
 Mrs. Rosenberg's credentials may be found here: http://www.isa-appraisers.org/find-an-appraiser/profile/2124/Cindy-Charleston-Rosenberg

 Do You Belong To An Appraisal Society That Rigorously Trains and Tests its Members?

 Art Appraisal Firm appraisers have been trained, tested and accredited by the International Society of Appraisers (ISA).
 There are many appraisal organizations, but only a few require members to take a series of intensive courses and pass tests before being admitted as "accredited" or “certified” members.
 Membership in an appraisal association is important because it shows that the appraiser is involved with the profession, has peer recognition, has access to updated information, and is subject to a code of ethics and conduct.

 What Are Your Qualifications To Appraise My Property?

 ISA Qualified Appraisers:

 - Have formal education in appraisal theory, principles, procedures, ethics, and law.

 - Are up to date on the latest appraisal standards.

 - Participate in continuing education and have been trained and tested to ensure their competence.